IBM/integrity-enforcer/docs/README_RESOURCE_SIGNATURE.md

     ```
     gpg -k signer@enterprise.com
     ```
-2. Setup IE secret called `sig-verify-secret` (pubkey ring)
+2. Define a public key for verifying signature by IE.

     IE requires a secret that includes a pubkey ring for verifying signatures of resources that need to be protected.

     1. export key

-        E.g. The following shows a pubkey for a signer identified by an email `signer@enterprise.com` is exported as a key stored in `~/.gnupg/pubring.gpg`.
+        E.g. The following shows a pubkey for a signer identified by an email `signer@enterprise.com`

+        Export pbkey and store it in `~/.gnupg/pubring.gpg`.
         ```
         $ gpg --export signer@enterprise.com > ~/.gnupg/pubring.gpg
         $ cat ~/.gnupg/pubring.gpg | base64
         ```
-    2.  embed encoded content of `~/.gnupg/pubring.gpg` to `sig-verify-secret` as follows:
+    2.  embed encoded content of `~/.gnupg/pubring.gpg` to `/tmp/sig-verify-secret.yaml` as follows:

         E.g.:  /tmp/sig-verify-secret.yaml
         ```